HubSpot/Blazar-Archive/README.md

 ## Getting Started ##

-To run locally, use
+To run Blazar locally, run
-`mvn clean pre-integration-test -Dblazar.port=7199` and then go to `http://DOCKER_IP:7199/blazar/v1` in your browser.
+`mvn clean pre-integration-test -DskipTests -Dblazar.port=7199` to launch Blazar and its dependencies (Singularity, Mesos, and MySQL) in Docker containers.
+Then go to `http://DOCKER_IP:7199/blazar/` in your browser.
+When you're done, run `mvn docker:stop` to shut down the containers.